joaovertelo/learning-kafka/streaming-etl-with-ksqldb/README.md

 ```

 ### Discussion: Differences between JDBC and Debezium source connectors
+### Discussion 2: Differences between creating a topic in Kafka and directly from the Connector

 ## Step 3.
 Create the Sink Connectors to the Landing Zone